nycmeshnet/docs/content/hardware/config.md

 To disconnect from the LiteBeam dashboard and do a bandwidth test, connect via ethernet and set your network settings to "DHCP" (or "Automatic") and go to [speedtest](http://www.speedtest.net/)

 Troubleshooting: If you are unable to log into the LiteBeam, reset it to factory defaults- press and hold the Reset button for more than 10 seconds while the LiteBeam ac is already powered on.

+What the config file does: The config file sets DHCP for the IP address, WPA password: nycmeshnet, adds the  building number to the device name, adds the UNMS key for monitoring and sets the SNMP location and contact to "nycmesh".

 ---